bowenbee/PowerPlatform/Component - WeekOfSelector/README.md

 ## Example Use Case

-Suppose you have a randomly generated collection of tasks with due dates within the current month:
+Suppose you have a randomly generated collection of tasks with due dates for the current month:

 ```powerfx
 ClearCollect(